 I like to talk about the quality of gear before I recommend something, so people know what they are getting into.
 I’ve said it a million times, this combo is great for beginners.
 But, don’t expect this combo to last you along time – if you don’t take care of it.
 A slight mishap could leave it broken quickly, so realize that beforehand.
 It does come with a limited 1 year warranty, allowing for any manufacture mistakes to be replaced or fixed free of charge.

 The reel on the Redington Topo combo is the Crosswater reel by Redington.
 It is made of polymer which obviously isn’t metal.
 Unfortunate, but ok.
 Unless you plan on fishing every single day during the summer, this reel is going to hold up fine.
 Now, am I saying that it’s the best reel that you can buy?
 No. It really isn’t.
 BUT, if you are reading this review about the Topo combo still, I’m assuming that you are new to fly fishing, or relatively new.
 In that case, buying a cheaper reel as your first reel is going to work.

 If you are nervous that the reel isn’t going to last very long, buy a separate rod and reel.
-The blue links are links to other articles that will point in the right direction for some of the best rods and reels for under a couple hundred dollars.
 The only downfall is that you have to buy everything else yourself.
 Ya know, the fly line, backing, leaders and so on.

 Final thoughts on the Topo Combo